RudyB24/Fun_with_Arduino/Day_Night_Lighting/README.md

 This Arduino sketch controls 4 PWM outputs to which 4 LED strips, or an RGB plus a separate W strip, or one RGBW strip, can be connected via 4 FET modules.

-Five lightings states each have their own RGBW values:
+Five lighting states each have their own RGBW values:
 0 Day
 1 Evening
 2 Night